ruslanmv/ai-medical-chatbot/3-Modeling/README.md

 [back](../README.md)

 In ordering to give a better diagnosis for each patient.
-It is necessary analize the flow of the data.
+It is necessary analyze the flow of the data.
 The standard procedure for a Doctor is:

 1) Generation of the general clinic history. ( With Anamnesis.)

 2)  Classification of the health problem.